-This option lets students combine the expertise gained in the master’s degree program with their clinical knowledge and practice, helping their patients and enhancing their professional options and career.
+This option lets students combine the expertise gained in the master's degree program (non-thesis track) with their clinical knowledge and practice, helping their patients and enhancing their professional options and career.

 How to apply for a dual degree

-- Students apply for enrollment in the master’s program during the first year of their clinical program.
+- Students apply for enrollment in the master's program (non-thesis track) during the first year of their clinical program.

 - If accepted, they begin the master's curriculum the following June.